Almarch/pygotchi/README.md

 docker compose up -d
 ```

-The app is now secured & available world-wide at `https://<your public ip>`.
+The app is now secured & available world-wide at `https://<your public IP>`.

 ### 🏰 Domain name